 Whether a peeler crab is being prepared to use as bait or freeze for future the same process is followed.
 First, it should be killed humanely by piercing it between the eyes with a narrow-bladed knife.
 Remove the legs and claws by twisting them away from the body.
 Do not throw them away as they are also usable as bait in their own right.
 Next, peel the crab by removing the main shell from the back of the crab and work the way around removing the shell from the rest of the body one section at a time until the shell comes off completely.

 The gills of the crab are located on either side of the body.
 They are sometimes referred to as ‘dead man’s fingers’ and are usually removed by anglers and discarded.
 Other smaller sections of shell can be pulled away from the underside of the crab to complete the peeling process.
 The crab body is now ready to be mounted onto the hook if it is being used fresh, or frozen if it is being kept for future use.
 Crab legs and claws can be peeled by pulling away each segment of shell off the claw or leg (it should come away easily if the crabs are at the peeler stage).
-After this is done the legs or claws are then also ready to use as bait or be frozen.
+After this is complete the legs or claws are then also ready to use as bait or be frozen.

 When targeting big cod, bass and rays it is best to use a single large peeler crab body (or two smaller ones) in order to provide a bait large enough to attract these species.
-When fishing for smaller species large peeler crab can be cut in half to produce two baits.
+When fishing for smaller species a large peeler crab can be cut in half to produce two baits.
 Whichever is used it is best to push the point of a hook through a leg socket of the crab, through the body, and then back out through another leg socket as this is the most secure way of hooking this bait.